Learning subgaussian classes : Upper and minimax bounds: Concluding remarks

-We believe ERM is an optimal procedure if and only if the class is convex, and the importance of convexity has been obscured by the assumption that the class satisfies a Bernstein condition.
-However, as we show next, a uniform Bernstein condition implies that the class is convex, at least for classes with an error rate that converges to zero.
+Finally, although the importance of convexity may have been obscured by the Bernstein condition, a uniform Bernstein condition implies that the class is convex, at least if a nontrivial error rate is to be expected.

-Indeed, observe that if $\cF \subset L_2(\mu)$ is closed but not locally compact in $L_2(\mu)$ then the minimax rate of $Y=f(X)+W$ does not tend to $0$ as the sample size tends to infinity.
-This in an immediate outcome of Theorem C and the fact that there is some $r>0$ and $f \in \cF$ for which $f+rD$ contains an infinite set that is $r/4$ separated in $L_2(\mu)$.
-Thus, one may restrict oneself to classes that are locally compact, and, in which case, one has the following: 0.6cm \begin{Theorem} Let $\mu$ be a probability measure and set $X$ to be a random variable distributed according to $\mu$.
-If $\cF$ is a locally compact subset of $L_2(\mu)$, the following statements are equivalent: \begin{enumerate} \item[i)] for any real valued random variable $Y \in L_2$, there exists a unique minimizer in $\cF$ of the functional $\E(Y-f(X))^2$.
-If $f^*$ is that minimizer, then and for every $f\in\cF$,
+Indeed, observe that if $\cF \subset L_2(\mu)$ is closed but not locally compact in $L_2(\mu)$ then the minimax rate of $Y^f=f(X)+W$ does not tend to $0$ as the sample size tends to infinity.
+This is an immediate outcome of Theorem B and the fact that there is some $r>0$ and $f \in \cF$ for which $f+rD$ contains an infinite set that is $r/4$ separated in $L_2(\mu)$.
+Thus, one may restrict oneself to classes that are locally compact, and, in which case, one has the following: 0.6cm \begin{Theorem} Let $\mu$ be a probability measure and let $X$ be distributed according to $\mu$.
+If $\cF$ is a locally compact subset of $L_2(\mu)$, the following are equivalent: \begin{enumerate} \item[i)] for any real valued random variable $Y \in L_2$, the minimum of the functional $f \to \E(Y-f(X))^2$ in $\cF$ is attained.
+And, if $f^*$ is such a minimizer, then for every $f\in\cF$,